open-scholarship-sfu/phase1-base/implementation_committee/tor.md

     skills.

 3. Committee Objectives\
     The goal of the implementation committee is to advise on and carry out the implementation of the Open Scholarship Principles in their relevant areas.
-They will leverage their knowledge about their own communities and disciplines to tailor the principles and support to their community's needs.
-Committee members contributions will
+    They will leverage their knowledge about their own communities and disciplines to tailor the Open Scholarship principles and advise on strategies to support their community's needs.
+Committee members contributions will include:
-    include:

-    -   To lead, with the support of the Open Science Community Manager, the changes in the infrastructure to allow the open scholarship culture to emerge, including fundraising, community strategies and policy making.
+    -   To advise about the changes in the infrastructure needed to allow the open scholarship culture to emerge, including fundraising, community strategies and policy making.

+    -   To advise on budget allocation.

     -   To co-design the implementation goals and roadmap based on their Faculty's needs and opportunities.

-    -   Planning of infrastructure enhancements and new developments.

-    -   To develop the process for evaluating uptake of open scholarship practices at SFU.

-    -   To articulate sub-committees of culture change (composed of students, faculty and staff), which will promote events, workshops, community projects in general, and dialogues for policy changes within their Faculty.
+    -   To help articulating sub-committees of culture change (composed of students, faculty and staff), which will promote events, workshops, community projects in general, and dialogues for policy changes within their Faculty.